 It’s possible to build your own game server at home, but we recommend opting for a game server provider as they will likely have a better internet connection and an increased bandwidth.
 Not to mention purchasing all of the parts will set you back a considerable amount.

-Dedicated game servers, surprisingly, don’t run the games themselves.
-Instead, they allocate GPU, CPU and RAM and instruct the machines on what to render as an output to players.
-This doesn’t just include what we see, it also includes rendering of game controls and the sounds you hear in-game too.
+Dedicated game servers don’t run the games themselves.
+Instead, they allocate GPU, CPU and RAM, and instruct the machines on what to render as an output to players.
+This doesn’t include what we see, but it does include rendering of game controls and the sounds you hear in-game too.

 Why?
 Because it’s far more efficient and reduces the risk of lag, loss of connection and ultimately interrupted gameplay.